 On this date in 1943, Susan Sackett was born in New York City.
 Growing up in both Connecticut and Florida, Sackett dreamed of working in Hollywood.
 After receiving a Bachelor's (1964) and Master's of Education (1965) from the University of Florida in Gainesville, she taught at an elementary school in Miami for two years.
 Deciding to pursue her dream, Sackett quit her teaching job, moved to Los Angeles, and spent the next four years working as a publicity assistant and commercial coordinator for NBC.
 In August 1974, Sackett met and became the personal executive assistant of Gene Roddenberry, the creator of the legendary television series "Star Trek."
 Sackett served as a production assistant for the first "Star Trek" film (1979) and worked closely with Roddenberry on the next five "Star Trek" movies.
 Working as a production associate during the first five seasons of "Star Trek: The Next Generation," (1987-1994), Sackett and writing partner Fred Bronson sold several stories and teleplays to the series, including the popular episodes "Menage a Troi" and "The Game."
 She worked for Roddenberry for 17 years, until his death in October 1991.
 Sackett has written many books throughout her career including three books about "Star Trek": Letters to Star Trek (1977), Star Trek Speaks!
 (1979—with co-authors Fred and Stan Goldstein), The Making of Star Trek: The Motion Picture (1980—with co-author Gene Roddenberry), and a "Star Trek" memoir, Inside Trek (2002).
 She also wrote, You Can Be a Game Show Contestant and Win!
 (1982—with co-author Cheryl Blythe), Primetime Hits (1993), and Hollywood Sings!
 (1995).

 Sackett is a member of MENSA, the Academy of Television Arts and Sciences, and Writer's Guild of America, West.
 Sackett said that Roddenberry first introduced her to humanism.
 She relocated to Arizona, became active in her local AHA chapter in 1994, and acted as president of the local group from 2000 to 2010.
 Her chapter received the "Chapter of the Year" award from the American Humanist Association for 2001.
 Sackett has been on the AHA Board of Directors since 2005 and has served as Secretary on the Executive Committee since 2009.
 She serves as a vice president on the board of the International Humanist and Ethical Union, and has been a Certified Humanist Celebrant since 2001.
-Susan resides in Scottsdale, Ariz., and says she is "owned" by her two dogs, Kali and Summer.
-She has been a member of the Freedom From Religion Foundation since 1995, and became a Lifetime Member in 2007.
+Susan resides in Scottsdale, Ariz. and has been a member of the Freedom From Religion Foundation since 1995, and became a Lifetime Member in 2007.